StuffyMonkey/Glume-pubescence-prediction-of-spikelets/README.md

 *Co-authored by @rostepifanov (pretrained segmentation model)*

 *N.B.
 The project was supported by Institute of Cytology and Genetics of SB RAS*

-*P.S.
-If you wish to get weights for models, you may write me on email*